-Winterizing your AC for the cooler season?
+Winterizing your AC for the winter season?

 If you live in Ontario, you know that winter can come without warning.
 That’s why it’s important to winterize your air conditioning unit before the first snowfall.
 By taking some simple steps to protect your AC, you can avoid damage from harsh weather, ice, and rust.